wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-extend-with-web-parts/includes/4-exercise-extend-viva-connections-desktop-with-web-parts.md

    The titles of announcements selected as important appear in red.

-1. To stop the development web server, go back to the terminal and select CTRL+C.
+1. To stop the development web server, go back to the terminal and select Ctrl+C.

 ## Deploy the web part to Viva Connections